-Food Aggression: Why Some Dogs Feel the Need to Aggressively Protect Their Dinner
+Dog Food Aggression: Why Some Dogs Aggressively Protect Their Dinner

 Food aggression is a dangerous behavioral issue that often results in accidental injuries to both humans and other household pets.

-While this type of behavioral issue is often found in dogs who have been rescued from neglectful situations, the behavior also pops up frequently in dogs who don’t have a proper training foundation.
+While this type of behavioral issue is often found in dogs who have been rescued from neglectful situations, the behavior also pops up frequently in dogs that don't have a proper training foundation.

-So, what causes food aggression and what can you do to ensure your pup doesn’t develop this dangerous behavior?
+So, what causes a dog's aggression because of food, and what can you do to stop food aggression?

 Keep reading to find out…